Pilot cohort · accepting №01 – №05

 Double-blind peer review

-Anonymized PDFs, per-paper reviewer rounds, structured scoring on originality / technical / clarity / significance with confidence.
+Anonymized PDFs, per-paper reviewer rounds, structured scoring on originality, technical merit, clarity and significance.

 Camera-ready to proceedings